lmrl-bio/lmrl-bio.github.io/schedule.md

 layout: default
 ---

-The workshop will feature five parallel, interactive, and structured breakout sessions, each corresponding to one biological layer and led by a diverse team of biologists, machine learnists, and multilingual interpreters to facilitate discussion.
+The workshop will feature five parallel, interactive, and structured breakout sessions, each corresponding to one biological layer and led by a diverse team of experimentalists, machine learnists, and multilingual interpreters to facilitate substantive discussion.

 |      | Schedule                  |
 |------|---------------------------|